Understanding require and Friends in Ruby

 perspective, it simply causes current_file.rb to be removed from the path.
 So,

 even be necessary.
-When I write something like require '../my_file.rb'
+When I write something like require '../my_file.rb', that

 path is relative to the current working directory of the process executing this